Pablonivo/Pablonivo.github.io/README.md

 ## Welcome to my website!

-This is a link to the project I'm working on right now; [a webpage with solutions to particular mathematical problems using firebase to store computation times](https://pablonivo.github.io/firebase/).
+This is a link to the project I'm working on right now; [a webpage with solutions to particular mathematical problems computed on a Heroku server](https://pablonivo.github.io/project-euler-client/home).

 ![Image of rabbits](https://pablonivo.github.io/images/gray_rabbits.jpg)

-The following link was my first project and the predecessor of the link above; [solutions to the same mathematical problems](https://pablonivo.github.io/project-zero/).
+The link above should replace this one: [a webpage with solutions to particular mathematical problems using firebase to store computation times](https://pablonivo.github.io/firebase/).